Loneknight73/uvmlogfilter/README.md

 The program is currently only a prototype, but it can be used.
 However it does not come with any guarantee, so you run at your own risk.
 I am not a professional Scala programmer, so for this and other reasons, this program has tons of functional, stylistic and performance issues.
-Here I will list the possible improvements:
+Here I will list some of the possible improvements:

 * I have not tried the program on realistically sized logs.
 It may be unbearably slow.
   A possible solution might be to use Spark.
 * The GUI is not very user friendly.
-For example, you have to select a logical operator to add a filter.
 * Error conditions are not checked very thoroughly
 * UVM messages line parsing may fail to recognize time units
 * Filters cannot be saved or restored